adamtywoniak/directionality-batch/README.md

 The java source code available at https://github.com/adamtywoniak/directionality-batch/blob/master/BatchDirectionality_.java needs to be compiled in ImageJ (see https://imagej.nih.gov/ij/docs/menus/plugins.html#compile for reference).

  <h2>Use</h2>
-The plugin needs to be installed manually and can then be called from a script.
+The plugin needs to be installed manually and can then be called from a script.<p>

 An example Python script that gets Gaussian fit parameters using the *getFitAnalysis()* function and exports them as comma separated values into a text file is available at https://github.com/adamtywoniak/directionality-batch/blob/master/DirOutput.py

 * Results from *getFitParameters()* can still be displayed or accessed if needed, just as in the original version.